isaacarnault/terraform-cloud/Part_5_Cost_Estimation_and_Mitigation.md

 </p>
 </details>

-Now we are ready to go!
+Now we are ready to go.

-#### Infrastructure cost mitigation using Terraform Cloud UI
+### Infrastructure cost mitigation using Terraform Cloud UI

 Let's go back to our Terraform Cloud UI on ou <b>tfc-guide-example</b> workspace to add new parameters.<b>